 The Stephen Lewis Foundation provides support to accomplish the 3 goals of the Grandmothers to Grandmothers Campaign by providing information about the work in community-based organizations in sub-Saharan Africa where grandmothers raise children orphaned by AIDS.

 Canadian grandmothers participate in regional and national networks to support fundraising efforts and each other’s development.
-Together they have raised over $24 million for the Grandmothers’ Campaign since 2006.
+Together they have raised over $33 million for the Grandmothers’ Campaign from 2006 to 2019.
 Over the ten years the Stephen Lewis Foundation has organized opportunities for African and Canadian partners to meet on four occasions in Africa and a number of occasions throughout Canada.

 “Against all odds, the Grandmothers Campaign has become a social movement and a model of meaningful solidarity, raising awareness and huge sums of money all across Canada.
 Let me make an observation here: the reason the grandmothers of Canada are so successful in their support of the grandmothers of Africa lies not only in solidarity, but in vibrant, tangible progress.
 People live longer.
 Children survive.
 Societies rekindle. ”